 Penny Marshall seemed to have followed Ron Howard's path to success: she started as a lead in a beloved classic sitcom, then tried her hand at directing with a mildly successful action comedy.

 Over the years, she developed her craft and grew to be capable of directing any film genre, from psychological drama (Awakenings) to comedy drama (The Preacher's Wife) to coming-of-age fantasy (Big).

 Penny Marshall stands out for her ability to paint a thousand words that are subtle yet eye-opening, which has played a big role in conveying her feminist messages without overt proselytizing.

-This is most apparent in A League of Their Own, a fictional account about a real-life all-female baseball team.
-It's full of charm and drama with its underdog story, played by a cast that brings the empowering story to life.
+This is most apparent in A League of Their Own (1992), a fictional account about a real-life all-female baseball team.
+It's full of charm and drama with its underdog story, with a cast that brings the story to life.